 The Church of God traces its history from Pentecost 31 A.D. (the year Jesus was crucified) through the Apostles and through those leaders that were faithful to the faith that was once for all delivered for the saints (Jude 3) as well as the Churches of Revelation 2 & 3.
 The dates listed are when the listed leaders died, not the entire time they were leaders (thus, this list in many ways differs from the Roman list).

-Peter/Paul/James through death circa 64-68 (mainly oversaw churches from Asia Minor and Jerusalem)
+Peter/Paul/James through death circa 64-68 (mainly oversaw churches from Asia Minor and Jerusalem, though Paul was imprisoned in Rome)

 John through death circa 95-100 (oversaw churches from Ephesus of Asia Minor)